 Please identify developing research programmes, highlight topics, large grant opportunities, UK/US collaborations and fellowships in your research area and your plans for targeting these programmes?
 When will they occur and who in the group will lead and who will contribute to the activity?
 Are there any obstacles to delivery?

+[DT] NERC Digital Environment will have targeted calls over 2021-22, further exploiting instrumented infrastructure.

 NERC Highlight topic proposal (2021) - Grant Allen - Tropical methane emissions and their response to climate change.